adam-kami-1/BatchLibrary/README.md

 ### Description
-Convert time in system long time format into integer containing number of hundreths of a second counted from midnight.
+Convert time in system long time format into integer containing number of hundredths of a second counted from midnight.

 ### Parameters
-1 - Time in system long time format.
+1. Time in system long time format.

 Supported time formats:
 - HH:mm:ss,hs